jn-programutveckling/project-model/templates/tpl-CHANGELOG.md

 -   An ongoing list of unreleased changes.
 The contents here will go into a list of changes under the next release's heading.

-## Date of latest release : [version number of latest release]
+## [version number of latest release] (date of latest release)

 -   A list of changes to the project (added, changed, removed etc. (see Keep a changelog)).

-## Date of the release before : [version number of the release before]
+## [version number of the release before] (date of the release before)

 -   A list of changes…

 # Instructions

 1. Write changes to the project under *Unreleased*.
-2. When it's time for release, move them under a heading with the date and version number of the next release.
+2. When it's time for release, move them under a heading with the version number and date of the next release.
 3.   *Unreleased* and the version numbers are linked.
 Change their targets to the appropriate values for your project.
 The initial release should have the target `<first commit>...<first version>`, for example `1234...v0.1.0`.
 The link for unreleased should have the target `<latest version>...HEAD`, for example `v0.1.0...HEAD`.
 4. Remove the *Instructions* section. :smile: